The Infatuation: Zagat acquisition

-On March 5, 2018, The Infatuation acquired Zagat's brand and assets from Google.
+On March 5, 2018, The Infatuation acquired rating company Zagat's brand and assets from Google.
 They did not disclose the amount.
-They will reportedly operate as two distinct brands, with The Infatuation retaining its editorial-first focus and Zagat will expand user surveys and develop a new tech-driven platform.
+They will reportedly operate as two distinct brands, with The Infatuation retaining its editorial-first focus and Zagat expanding user surveys and developing a new tech-driven platform.

 #EEEEEATS

 In 2012, The Infatuation started to use #EEEEEATS as a way to tag their food photos on Instagram.
 The 5 Es are explained as a way to make "[what we do] feel fun" and "[to not] take things too seriously."
-The hashtag was quickly adopted by the food community and now has grown to over 10 million tags.
-The company also operates 22 different Instagram handles including the main @infatuation account, one for each of their operating cities, and food-specific accounts like @pizza, @avocadotoast, and @burger.
+The hashtag was quickly adopted by the food community and has grown to over 10 million tags.
+The company also operates 22 different Instagram handles, including its main account @infatuation, one for each of its operating cities, and food-specific accounts like @pizza, @avocadotoast, and @burger.

 Underfinger

 In May 2014, The Infatuation published a satirical review of a faux restaurant by the name of Underfinger, featuring "farm to finger" foods like seahorse sashimi and charcuterie gloves.
 The fictional restaurant was later brought to life in a pop-up event hosted by Brooklyn restaurant Do or Dine.
 A short-form documentary was created from the pop-up and later earned the company a James Beard Foundation Journalism Award nomination in the Humor category.